 Defining your goals

-For a successful affiliate marketing campaign, you should make your goals .For instance, your goal might be to:
+For a successful affiliate marketing program, you should make your goals .For instance, your goal might be to:

 Increase website traffic by 10 percent each month.

 Decrease churn by 20 percent by the end of the year.